elonandco/Weathermatic/README.md

 **dateOrig** - the start and end date of the JSON data.
 This is how we show all dates

-######Properties:
+####Properties:

 **input.high** - This saves the status of the high temperature checkbox.
 The value can only be true or false.
 True meaning high temps checkbox is checked, false meaning that its not.

 **input.low** - This saves the status of the low temperature checkbox.
 The value can only be true or false.
 True meaning low temps checkbox is checked, false meaning that its not.

+---

 3.)
 Build the HTML using Bootstrap <http://getbootstrap.com/getting-started/>; quickly and easily.